 What is Cognitive Remediation Therapy?

 Core features include cognitive training techniques, therapist-guided development, and refinement of problem-solving strategies that can be used during cognitive training and in daily life.
 CRT interventions can be conducted individually or in groups.
-Some involve the use of computers while others primarily focus on paper-and-pencil tasks.
-CRT is especially effective when combined with other forms of psychosocial rehabilitation or skills training.
+Some involve the use of computers while others focus primarily on pen-and-paper tasks.
+CRT is especially effective when combined with other psychosocial rehabilitation or skill-training treatments

-Cognitive Remediation for Psychotic Disorders
+Cognitive Remediation for Treating Psychotic Disorders